 Some Christians have a genuine longing to be more like Christ, but they’re always discouraged; they have an air of defeat about them.
 But defeat is not what we find in the Bible.
 What we find goes something like this: “I want to be a better Christian, but I’m not there yet.
 I’m praying that God will do a new work in me.”

 Defeated Christians have a passion for holiness.
 They want to be better.
 They’re stretching themselves out in pursuit of a more godly life.
 That’s what the doctrine of sanctification does—it promotes humility and effort.
 It says to us, “You still have a long way to go.
-Keep pressing on.”
+Press on.”

-Is anyone as holy as they want to be?
+Is there anybody who’s as holy as they want to be?
 The first sign of holiness is that you want to be more holy than you are.
 The problem is that you never actually get there.

 Are you more inclined to be discouraged or satisfied with your holiness?